A test to determine your risk of developing cancer

 Although most cancers are sporadic in origin, between 5 and 10% are considered hereditary, but 25% have familial aggregation, and some of these families could also have low-penetrance genetic alterations or risk combinations.
 Dexeus Mujer offers a Cancer Risk Test (qCancer Risk of qGenomics) so that you can find out your inherited genetic predisposition to cancer.

-With the new Cancer Risk Test, it is now possible to analyse over 200 genes indicating genetic predisposition to cancer in order to detect possible genetic alterations (mutations) associated with a high cancer risk
+With the new Cancer Risk Test it is now possible to identify up to 200 genetic mutations associated with a high risk of suffering from this disease.

 The test is conducted on a blood sample (or saliva sample if it is not possible to draw blood), from which we obtain DNA to simultaneously analyse a large number of genes and detect the presence of mutations.